raysan5/rres/README.md

 RLAPI Mesh LoadMeshFromResource(rresResource rres);                 // Load Mesh data from rres resource
 ```

-Note that data decompression/decryption should be implemented in this custom mapping library, `rres` only provides compressor/cipher identifier values for convenience.
-Compressors and ciphers support depends on user implementation and it must be aligned with the packaging tool.
+Note that data decompression/decryption should be implemented in this custom mapping library, `rresResourceChunk` contains compressor/cipher identifier values for convenience.
+Compressors and ciphers support depends on user implementation and it must be aligned with the packaging tool (`rrespacker`).

 `rres` file-format is engine-agnostic and a mapping library can be created for any engine/framework in any programming language.